DHTMLX/gantt-docs/data/desktop/filtering.md

 }}

-You can have a look at the video guide that demonstrates how to implement filtering tasks.
+You can have a look at the video guide that shows how to implement filtering tasks.

 <iframe width="676" height="400" src="https://www.youtube.com/embed/LyJ3zKSrmH4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>